Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

-A saccade represents the output of a decision, a choice of where to look, and reaction time, or latency, can be regarded as an experimental ``window'' into decision processes.
-In experimental paradigms, reaction time varies between one trial and the next, despite standardized experimental conditions.
-Furthermore, distribution of reaction times is typically skewed, with a tail towards long reaction times.
-However, if we take the reciprocal of the latencies and plot these in a similar fashion, the resulting distribution appears Gaussian.
-A Gaussian or normal distribution of reciprocal latencies implies that these reciprocals have equal variability around a mean value.
-Such a distribution can then be explained by a very simple and elegant model, the LATER model.
-The LATER model (``Linear Approach to Threshold with Ergodic Rate'' \cite{carpenter1995neural}) is one of the simplest, and yet one of the most powerful models of reaction time distributions in decision tasks: it is assumed that some decision signal is accumulated over time at a constant rate until a threshold is reached, at which point a response is triggered (Fig. \ref{Fig:Later} , right).
-Crucially, the rate at which such decision signal accumulates is normally distributed across trials.
+The basic idea that reciprocal latencies follow a Gaussian or normal distribution and that these reciprocals have equal variability around a mean value $\mu_r$, as captured by the representations we have introduced above, lies at the heart of the LATER model.
+The LATER model (``Linear Approach to Threshold with Ergodic Rate'' (\cite{carpenter1995neural}, but see \cite{Noorani2016} for a recent review) is one of the simplest, and yet one of the most elegant and powerful models of reaction time distributions in decision tasks: it is assumed that some decision signal is accumulated over time at a constant rate of rise $r$ until a threshold is reached, at which point a response is triggered (Fig. \ref{Fig:Later}, left panel).
+Crucially, the rate $r$ at which such decision signal accumulates is normally distributed across trials.
 In mathematical terms, the model is easily specified.
-If the response is triggered when the evidence - starting from a resting level $S_0$ - reaches a threshold level $S_T$, and evidence accumulates at a constant rate $r$ which, across trials, follows a normal distribution, $\mathcal{N}(\mu_r, \sigma_r^2)$, the response latency $T$ is determined by:
+If \begin{enumerate} \item the response is triggered when the evidence - starting from a resting level $S_0$ - reaches a threshold level $S_T$, and \item evidence accumulates at a constant rate $r$ which, across trials, follows a normal distribution, $\mathcal{N}(\mu_r, \sigma_r^2)$, \end{enumerate} then the response latency $T$ is determined by:

 If one further assumes that both $S_0$ and $S_T$ are relatively constant across trials, then the distribution of the times is the reciprocal of a normal distribution: